Giving Grants

 Litigation in national courts using domestic law

-To remedy this problem, legal actions based on domestic law can often be brought in national courts against the party causing the harm.
 Legal actions threaten serious financial and reputational consequences for the offending party that violates human rights.
-They also put others on notice of the risk of rights violations occurring, and the potential for legal liability in the absence of active measures to prevent them.
+They also put others on notice of the risk of rights violations occurring, and of the potential for legal liability in the absence of active measures to prevent such violations.
 Successful cases will lead to more cases being filed for similar violations, and the risk of cascading consequences can have a preventive effect on future violations.

 EDLC’s grant program

-EDLC believes that the financial obstacles to bringing these cases can be overcome in part by advancing out-of-pocket expenses to lawyers pursuing such claims, and has therefore created a recoverable grant program for expenses in public interest litigation against those responsible for natural resource development projects that harm the human rights, health, and environment of communities in developing countries.
-Examples of grants that have been awarded can be found on the Grants page in the Cases section.
+EDLC believes that the financial obstacles to bringing these cases can be overcome in part by advancing expenses to lawyers pursuing such claims.
+In 2010, EDLC created a grant program for expenses in public interest litigation against those responsible for resource development projects that harm the human rights, health, and environment of communities in developing countries.
+EDLC’s financial support can make the difference between whether or not a case is brought.

-Whether or not EDLC provides a grant in a particular case, it can often provide other forms of advice, legal support, and resources, and sometimes pro bono scientific help.
+Whether or not EDLC provides a grant in a particular case, it can often help by finding lawyers or providing other resources.

 How to Apply